Staff

 Laboratory Heads

-Dr Jen Juno is a talented Canadian scientist who started postdoctoral work with us in September 2016.
+Dr Jen Juno is a talented Canadian scientist who first started postdoctoral work with the Kent Lab in September 2016 and now heads her own lab.
 She completed a PhD at the University of Manitoba in 2014 on aspects of HIV disease progression.
 She has an interest in T-follicular helper cell immunity, COVID-19, HIV/SIV, TB, MAIT cells, gamma-delta cells and CD1-restricted T cells.
-She has been awarded Canadian Institutes of Health Research, NHMRC Early Career fellowships and multiple NHMRC project grant and investigator grants as CIA.
-She is a co-investigator on MRFF and Victorian government COVID-19 grants.
-She is supervising multiple PhD students and Research Assistants.
-She was promoted to Laboratory Head in 2023.
+She has been awarded Canadian Institutes of Health Research, NHMRC and Viertel grants and fellowships.
+See her lab web page at the ViralVax, The Doherty Institute and UoM websites.

 Dr Adam Wheatley completed his PhD in this department in 2010.
 He then worked as a post-doctoral scientist at the NIH’s Vaccine Research Centre in the US with Drs Rick Koup, Adrian McDermott and others.
-He now manages his own group both developing novel nano-medicine projects and developing insight into B cell and antibody based immunity projects to influenza, HIV and COVID-19.
-In particular, he is pioneering spike and haemagluttin fluorescent probes to study SARS-CoV-2 and Influenza B cell biology and drive improvements in COVID and Influenza vaccines.
-He is supervising several PhD students, research assistant and post-docs.
-He has received multiple NHMRC project grants as CIA and was awarded the Frank Fenner Prize for the leading NHMRC EL Investigator grant in 2020.
-He holds multiple MRFF awards for his COVID-19 research.
-He was promoted to Laboratory Head in 2023.
+He returned to the Kent group in 2015 and now heads his own lab developing novel nano-medicine projects and developing insight into B cell and antibody based immunity projects to influenza, HIV and COVID-19.
+He was awarded the Frank Fenner Prize for the leading NHMRC EL Investigator grant and now holds an L1 NHMRC investigator grant and multiple other awards.
+See his lab web page at the ViralVax, The Doherty Institute and UoM websites.

 Post Doctoral Fellows

-Wen Shi completed a Bachelor of Biomedicine at the University of Melbourne in 2013 and completed First Class Honours with us in 2014.
-His PhD studies focused on understanding how to clear latently infected cells and cure HIV using ADCC antibodies.
-Wen Shi has broad skills in both ADCC immunity and HIV virology.
-He is also studying how viral rebound during cure therapies or treatment interruption boosts ADCC.
-He was awarded his PhD in 2019 and joined us as a postdoctoral fellow.
+Wen Shi completed a Bachelor of Biomedicine at the University of Melbourne in 2013 and completed First Class Honours with us in 2014 and his PhD in 2019.
+Wen Shi has broad skills in both ADCC immunity and virology.
+He was awarded an NHMRC EL Investigator Grant and a Cummings Pandemic Centre grant.

 Marios completed his PhD with the Kedzierska lab in our department in 2019 and joined our group as a post-doctoral fellow in 2021.
-He has published multiple high impact papers on influenza and COVID-19 immunity and was awarded a highly competitive NHMRC EL Investigator grant in 2020.
-He will be studying serological immunity to Influenza B with Adam and our group.
+He has published multiple high impact papers on influenza and COVID-19 immunity and was awarded a highly competitive NHMRC EL2 Investigator grant in 2025.
+He is studying immunity to Influenza B and manages a group of PhD students and research staff.

 Mai Vu